SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-4-create-second-view.md

 Inside each **GridListItem**, there are **[HBox](https://sapui5.hana.ondemand.com/sdk/#/api/sap.m.HBox)** and a **[VBox](https://sapui5.hana.ondemand.com/sdk/#/api/sap.m.VBox)** components representing a horizontal and vertical flexible box layouts, respectively.
 This contains various controls such as **Title**, **Label**, **ObjectNumber**, and a **Button**.
 These controls display information about each `incident`, including its title, customer name, status, and creation date.
 The **Button** is disabled and includes custom data with a badge representing the number of comments.

 Some view properties are defined via [formatters](https://sapui5.hana.ondemand.com/sdk/#/topic/07e4b920f5734fd78fdaa236f26236d8.html).
 Formatters are used to define the formatting of data on the UI, while data types work in both directions: they format the data on the UI and parse and validate user input that is entered.
 You can either use standard formatters and data types or define your own custom objects.
-Here in the current view a color of every **GridListItem** is determined by the formatter function **formatHighlightColor** from the `utils` module (which will be added later).
+Here in the current view the color of every **GridListItem** is determined by the formatter function **formatHighlightColor** from the `utils` module (which will be added later).
 Similarly, the creation date of the incident is presented in the human-readable manner using the **formatDaysAgo** formatter.

 If there are no incidents to display, an **[IllustratedMessage](https://sapui5.hana.ondemand.com/#/entity/sap.f.IllustratedMessage)** is shown with an empty list illustration.